Van der Graaf Generator: Trio (2006 – present)

 Hammill revealed via his website that the band's former bassist Nic Potter died on the night of 16 January 2013, aged 61.

 The group continued to tour in 2013, including the first live performance of "A Plague of Lighthouse Keepers".
 In 2014, the group collaborated with Soviet dissident artist Vladislav Shabalin for an art venture titled the Earlybird Project.
 The title comes from the track of the same name on ALT.
 In 2015, the group released the live album, Merlin Atmos featuring tracks recorded during the 2013 tour, and After the Flood, an album of BBC recordings from 1968–1977.
 A new album, Do Not Disturb was released in September 2016.
 It included the song "Alfa Berlina" which documented the group's 1970s Italian tours.
 Critics speculated that it would be the band's last album, though this has not been confirmed.

 In 2021 the band embarked on a European tour, due to continue until May 2022.
 On 24 and 25 October 2021 the band played for the first time in Finland, in two concerts at the Savoy Theatre in Helsinki.
-The band performed as a duo as Evans was not allowed to cross the border when his passport was found to be no longer valid, due to recent increased severity in the Brexit regulations.
+Hammill and Banton performed as a duo as Evans was not allowed to cross the border when his passport was found to be no longer valid, due to recent increased severity in the Brexit regulations.
 The passport issue was resolved before the band went on to two shows in Stockholm and Gothenburg, Sweden and one in Oslo, Norway.